1042976/Mini-UPS/README.md

   python3 manage.py runserver 0.0.0.0:8000
   ```

-  Visit the website in local machine with url "<vm_addr>:8000/ups/home"
+  Visit the website in local machine with url "<vm_addr>:8000/ups/home".

+  You can use the command in test/database_test/testsql  to check the functionality of the frontend.

 - ##### Simple test